 - You can filter search results by a text query or by date ranges, but not both at the same time.

 - Searching for a specific word may yield false positives, in rare cases.
 If you're archiving or restoring records based on a search, we recommend double checking results.

 - Searching for very brief words (normally at 4 characters or less) may not produce results, even if they are present in record data.

 Once you enable an object for search, a GRAX background job begins indexing records from the GRAX data vault for all configured objects.

 When should I configure objects for search?

-it's best to wait until most of your data was backed up before enabling Advanced Search.
+it's best to wait until most of your data was backed up before enabling Indexed Search.